When data driven reduced order modeling meets full waveform inversion: Introduction to waveform inversion. Paper motivation and outline

 The outstanding question is: How can we improve the objective function \eqref{eq:FWI} so that numerically feasible local optimization methods can give good estimates of $c(\bx)$, irrespective of the starting point?
 One approach is to get rid of the $L^2([t_{\rm min},t_{\rm max}])$ metric and replace it with a better one, such as the Wasserstein metric from optimal transport theory \cite{EngquistFroese,yang2018application}.
 The convexity of the data misfit function in this metric has been shown for a few simple models in \cite{engquist2022optimal,mahankali2020convexity} and it holds for the example in Fig. \ref{fig:FWI_topo}.
 However, we will present later in this paper another example where convexity does not hold.
 Another approach, known as ``modeling operator extension" \cite{huang2018source} or ``extended FWI" \cite{herrmann2013,warner2016}, introduces in a systematic way additional degrees of freedom in the optimization, and then drives the results towards a physically meaningful result.
 An explicit analysis of such a method, that minimizes the data misfit over both $c(\bx)$ and $f(t)$ in a very simple setting, can be found in \cite{symes2022error}.
 There are various other ideas that have been tried, including machine learning \cite{corte2020deep,ding2022coupling}.
 Nevertheless, the state of the field remains far from satisfactory and theoretical guarantees that one method or another will work even in simple settings are rare.

 Our goal in this paper is to show that tools from reduced order modeling can be used to improve the waveform inversion methodology.
 Model order reduction is a popular topic in computational science, concerned mostly with reducing the computational complexity of a given dynamical system (the model), for purposes like design and control \cite{antoulas2001survey,schilders2008model,benner2015survey}.
-The idea is to obtain a low-dimensional, computationally inexpensive reduced order model (ROM), that approximates the response of the true model over a range of input parameters.
-In waveform inversion the model is the wave equation, which is not given because the wave speed $c(\bx)$ is unknown.
-Thus, we are interested in data driven ROMs that are computed directly from the measurements of the wave field, without knowing the model.
+The idea is to obtain a low-dimensional, computationally inexpensive reduced order model (ROM), that approximates the response of the true model over a range of input parameters. \bc{In waveform inversion the model is defined by the wave equation, which we know, and the wave speed $c(\bx)$, which is unknown.
+Thus, we are interested in data driven ROMs that are computed directly from the measurements of the wave field, without knowing the wave speed model. }

 Data driven reduced order modeling is a rapidly growing field that combines ideas from optimization, numerical analysis and projection based reduced order modeling.
-Much of it is concerned with using a sparse set of ``snapshots" of solutions of time-dependent partial differential equations to either learn the equation \cite{brunton2019data,brunton2016discovering,brunton2016discovering} or to approximate the time evolution of its solution \cite{hesthaven2022reduced,herkt2013convergence,kunisch2010optimal,lieu2006reduced}.
+Much of it is concerned with using a sparse set of ``snapshots" of solutions of a time-dependent partial differential equation to either learn the equation \cite{brunton2019data,brunton2016discovering} or to approximate the time evolution of its solution \cite{hesthaven2022reduced,herkt2013convergence,kunisch2010optimal,lieu2006reduced}.
 Both goals are of interest in waveform inversion, but none of these methods can be used because they assume knowledge of the snapshots at all points in $\Omega$.